Anthony Blunt: Early life

-Blunt's father was assigned to Paris with the British embassy chapel, and moved his family to the French capital for several years during Anthony's childhood.
-The young Anthony became fluent in French and experienced intensely the artistic culture available to him there, stimulating an interest which lasted a lifetime and formed the basis for his later career.
+Blunt's father was assigned to Paris with the British embassy chapel and moved his family to the French capital for several years during Anthony's childhood.
+Blunt became fluent in French and intensely experienced the artistic culture available to him in Paris, stimulating an interest which lasted a lifetime and formed the basis for his later career.

-He was educated at Marlborough College, a boys' public school in Marlborough, Wiltshire.
-At Marlborough, Blunt joined the college's secret 'Society of Amici', in which he was a contemporary of Louis MacNeice (whose unfinished autobiography The Strings Are False contains numerous references to Blunt), John Betjeman and Graham Shepard.
-He was remembered by historian John Edward Bowle, a year ahead of Blunt at Marlborough, as "an intellectual prig, too preoccupied with the realm of ideas".
-Bowle thought Blunt had "too much ink in his veins and belonged to a world of rather prissy, cold-blooded, academic puritanism".
+Blunt was educated at Marlborough College, a boys' public school in Marlborough, Wiltshire.
+There he joined the college's secret "Society of Amici", in which he was a contemporary of Louis MacNeice (whose unfinished autobiography The Strings Are False contains numerous references to Blunt), John Betjeman and Graham Shepard.
+He was remembered by historian John Edward Bowle, a year ahead of Blunt at Marlborough, as "an intellectual prig, too preoccupied with the realm of ideas."
+Bowle thought Blunt had "too much ink in his veins and belonged to a world of rather prissy, cold-blooded, academic puritanism."

-In 1928 Blunt founded a political magazine, Venture, of which the contributors were left-wing writers.
+In 1928, Blunt founded a political magazine, Venture, whose contributors were left-wing writers.

-Cambridge University
+University of Cambridge

 Blunt won a scholarship in mathematics to Trinity College, Cambridge.
-At that time, scholars at Cambridge University were allowed to skip Part I of the Tripos examinations and complete Part II in two years.
-However, they could not earn a degree in less than three years, hence Blunt spent four years at Trinity and switched to Modern Languages, eventually graduating in 1930 with a first class degree.
-He taught French at Cambridge and became a Fellow of Trinity College in 1932.
-His graduate research was in French art history and he travelled frequently to continental Europe in connection with his studies.
+At that time, scholars at the University of Cambridge were allowed to skip Part I of the Tripos examinations and complete Part II in two years.
+However, they could not earn a degree in less than three years, hence Blunt spent four years at Trinity and switched to Modern Languages with a concentration in French and Italian.
+He graduated in 1930 with a First Class Honours degree.
+Following graduation, Blunt taught French at Cambridge and became a Fellow of Trinity College in 1932.
+His graduate research was in French art history, and he travelled frequently to continental Europe in connection with his studies.

-Like Guy Burgess, Blunt was known to be homosexual, the practice of which was a criminal offence at the time in Britain.
-Both were members of the Cambridge Apostles (also known as the Conversazione Society), a clandestine Cambridge discussion group of 12 undergraduates, mostly from Trinity and King's Colleges who considered themselves to be the brightest minds.
-Through the Apostles, he met the future poet Julian Bell (son of Vanessa Bell) and took him as a lover.
-Many others were homosexual and also Marxist at that time.
+Like Guy Burgess, Blunt was homosexual, which at the time was a criminal offence in the United Kingdom.
+Both were members of the Cambridge Apostles (also known as the Conversazione Society), a clandestine Cambridge discussion group of twelve undergraduates, mostly from Trinity and King's Colleges who considered themselves to be the brightest minds; many were also homosexual as well as Marxist sympathisers.
+Through the Apostles, Blunt met the future poet Julian Bell (son of painter Vanessa Bell) and took him as a lover.
 Amongst other members were Victor Rothschild and the American Michael Whitney Straight, the latter also later suspected of being part of the Cambridge spy ring.
-Rothschild later worked for MI5 and also gave Blunt £100 to purchase the painting Eliezar and Rebecca by Nicolas Poussin.
-The painting was sold by Blunt's executors in 1985 for £100,000 (totalling £192,500 with tax remission) and is now in Cambridge University's Fitzwilliam Museum.
+Rothschild later worked for MI5 and gave Blunt £100 to purchase the painting Eliezer and Rebecca by Nicolas Poussin.
+The painting was sold by Blunt's executors in 1985 for £100,000 (totalling £192,500 with tax remission) and is now in Cambridge's Fitzwilliam Museum.